mhirst1960/rubik-text-solver/README.md

 the solver is done, `Solver.moves` is a list representing the solution sequence.

-You can pass a short string to the solver.
-And it will solve the front layer only.
+In this implementation, you can pass a short string to the solver to generate a new cube configuration.
+It will solve the front layer and return the origional `unsolved` cube.
+Colors are unchanged but `destinations` are reassigned to indicate where each sticker should migrate to once solved.

-No need tocontinue solving the entire cube.
-After the front is solved, destinations are assigned to the resulting cube in case you want to export the cube state to be handled byt a more capable solver that will calculate the minimum number of moves to get to the final solved state.
+You can pass this newly generated cube to any of the various cube solvers that are available (including the built-in solver).
+For efficiency I used the kociemba implementation to generate the actual moves used by my robot.

 ### state conversion
 For import/export, there is a class that handles some cube state conversions.
 You can call some of these